jlwalkerlg/blog/content/posts/software-development/why-use-the-repository-pattern.md

 ---
-title: "Why Use the Repository Pattern?"
+title: "Why use the repository pattern?"
 date: "2024-05-27T20:49:11+01:00"
 categories:
   - Software Development
 tags:
   - software architecture
   - the clean architecture
+summary: The repository pattern is a design pattern where all database operations within the application layer are abstracted behind interfaces, rather than working with the data access layer or an ORM directly.
 ---

-{{< note >}}The repositories described here are not part of the domain model -- they live in the application layer of the clean architecture and are used to persist and load domain objects to and from the database.{{< /note >}}
+{{< note >}}The repositories described here are not part of the domain model.
+They live in the application layer and are used to persist and load the domain model to and from the database.{{< /note >}}

 The repository pattern is a design pattern where all database operations within the application layer are abstracted behind interfaces, rather than working with the data access layer or an ORM directly.
 Typically, you'll have a repository per entity or aggregate root (if following DDD).
 For example, if you have an `Order` aggregate, you'll typically have an `IOrderRepository` with methods like `GetOrderById` and `AddOrder`.